 - Planning according to the new NTA JEE Main: As you are already aware of the fact that JEE Main 2019 will be conducted by the National Testing Agency (NTA) in January and April.
 The exam in April is in close proximity to the board exam’s date.
 So, what you can do is you should focus on cracking the JEE Main exam in January, which will give you ample time (2.5 months approx.) to prepare for your boards in March 2019.
 Focus more on Physics, Mathematics and Chemistry till December end and then shift your focus on to other subjects in the rest 2.5 months.

 - Reference books: You must know by now, that for JEE just NCERT books won’t do.
 You will need reference books to further improve knowledge of the subjects.
 Once you start reading these reference books you will find that your understanding of the concepts is getting better.
 Reference books will help you in your preparation for the boards.

-- Smart trick while making notes: When studying for JEE and boards there will be a lot of concepts in the syllabus which will Note those topics for future reference and this will help you cover the important topics of both the exams with ease.
+- Smart trick while making notes: When studying for JEE and boards there will be a lot of concepts in the syllabus which will overlap.
+Note those topics for future reference and this will help you cover the important topics of both the exams with ease.
 These notes will come handy in while revising as well.

 - Mock tests: Mock tests are the key to success when it comes to JEE, but it will also help you to prepare for your board’s exam.
 How?
 The numerical problems in JEE are way difficult than the ones in the board exam.
 If you take or have been taking JEE level mock tests from the beginning, you will find the numerical problems in board’s exam simpler.